Never Plant These Five Flowers in Your Garden

 Purple Loosestrife (Lythrum spp.)

 Amaranthus, also called love-lies-bleeding, is a unique-looking garden plant with impressive size and colorful hanging tassels of flowers.
-It tends to look a bit shaggy for manicured gardens, but the real problem is the flowers, which are a major pollen producer in summer and can aggravate both allergy and asthma sufferers.
+It tends to look shaggy for manicured gardens, but the real problem is the flowers, which are a major pollen producer in summer and can aggravate allergy and asthma sufferers.
 If you have any of these 12 invasive plants in your yard, you should get rid of them.

 Spurge is a pretty plant with mounded shape and bright greenish blooms.
 But its milky sap is a major skin irritant that can seriously injure the eyes.
 The plant is also poisonous if ingested.
 While spurge is attractive and a good groundcover for slopes, it can be a thug, displacing other plants.
 Here’s another plant to avoid because of its dangerous sap.